AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ---
 # Application Server for GraphQL APIs

 The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
-The Application Server, which is built on the Swoole extension, operates as a process with child workers that handle request processing.
+The Application Server, which is built on the Open Swoole extension, operates as a process with worker threads that handle request processing.
 By preserving a bootstrapped application state among GraphQL API requests, Application Server enhances request handling and overall product performance.
 API requests become significantly more efficient.

+Application Server is supported on on-premises and Cloud Starter deployments only.
+It is not available for Cloud Pro instances during Beta.
+It is not available for Magento Open Source deployments.

 ## Application Server architectural overview

 Application Server maintains state between Commerce GraphQL API requests and eliminates the need for bootstrapping.
 By sharing application state across processes, GraphQL requests become significantly more efficient, decreasing response times by up to 30%.

-The share-nothing PHP execution model provides a challenge from the perspective of latency because each request requires that the framework be bootstrapped.
-This bootstrapping process includes time-consuming tasks such as reading configuration files, setting up the bootstrap process, and creating service classes.
+The share-nothing PHP execution model provides a challenge from the perspective of latency because each request requires the bootstrapping of the framework.
+This bootstrapping process includes time-consuming tasks such as reading configuration, setting up the bootstrap process, and creating service class objects.

 Transitioning request handling logic to an application-level event loop appears to address the challenge of streamlining request processing at an enterprise level.
 This approach eliminates the need for bootstrapping during the request execution lifecycle.

 ## Advantages of using Application Server

 Application Server allows Adobe Commerce to sustain state between consecutive Commerce GraphQL API requests.
-Sharing application state across processes enhances API request efficiency by minimizing processing overhead and optimizing request handling.
+Sharing application state across requests enhances API request efficiency by minimizing processing overhead and optimizing request handling.
 As a result, GraphQL request response time can be reduced up to 30%.

 ## System requirements

 Running Application Server requires the following:

 * PHP 8.2 or higher
-* Openswoole PHP extension v22+ installed
+* Open Swoole PHP extension v22+ installed
 * Adequate RAM and CPU based on the expected load

 ## Enable Application Server for Cloud deployments

 The `ApplicationServer` module (`Magento/ApplicationServer/`) enables Application Server for GraphQL APIs.
+Application Server is supported on on-premises and Cloud Starter deployments only.
+It is not available for Cloud Pro instances during Beta.

 ### Before you begin